hipe/tmx/fields/doc/issues/004-conventions-for-normalization-of-any-particular-association.md

 should go here (EDIT)

-## a plastic distinction between normalizer class and object thru currying
+### a plastic distinction between normalizer class and object thru currying

-the paradigm behind a "prototype-based" object-oriented language like Javascript is of course different than the idea behind class-based OOP: with prototypes there is a fuzzier distinction between what is a class and what is an object. (more accurately there are no classes)
+the paradigm behind a "prototype-based" object-oriented language like Javascript is of course different than the idea behind class-based OOP: with prototypes there is a fuzzier distinction between what is a class and what is an object. (more accurately there are no classes.)

-the counterpart to a class in prototype-based langauge seems essentially to bean object that gets duped to make other objects. this different perspective has interesting ramifications that we find useful to leverage specifically in this domain of normalization.
+the counterpart to a class in prototype-based langauge seems essentially to be an object that gets duped to make other objects. this different perspective has interesting ramifications that we find useful to leverage specifically in this domain of normalization.